SJTU-PLV/direct-refinement-popl24-artifact/README.md

 `ccref (cc_c R) (cc_c S)`.
 Similar lemma `cc_asm_ref` for `cc_asm` is defined
 in [x86/Asm.v](DirectRefinement/x86/Asm.v).

-Here we briefly persent the construction of intermediate memory state (as discussed in the paper line 738-753) as following steps.
+Here we briefly present the construction of intermediate memory state (as discussed in the paper line 738-753) as following steps.
 We first construct the injections and shape of `m2'` using the operation `update_meminj12` defined in